proglang/tezos-project/projects/ocaml_michelson-interpreter/README.md

 #### not to be implemented:
 - Annotations: currently they are discarded in the interpreter, just as the CAST/RENAME instructions which work on annotations.

+#### performance:
+- use pointers for environment/configuration (immutable) arguments?
+Does the compiler optimize this by itself?